walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/CKA-Islamabad.md

 ##################################

-# No need to set the API env varaible ETCDCTL_API to 3, it defaults to 3 now
+# No need to set the API env variable ETCDCTL_API to 3, it defaults to 3 now
 etcdctl version: 3.4.10
 API version: 3.4